kwobny/Old-Robotics-Repo/README.md

 # RoboticsRepo
 [![Run on Repl.it](https://repl.it/badge/github/kwobny/RoboticsRepo)](https://repl.it/github/kwobny/RoboticsRepo)

+# How to resolve repl it git issues:
+Not committing:
+1. Open the repl it bash shell by pressing Ctrl+Shift+P, searching "open shell" and clicking it
+2. Try to commit the changes.
+Do this by typing "git commit -a -m 'whatever commit message'". the -a flag says commit all changes, and the -m flag represents the commit message.
+3. If you get an error that says something like another process is running in the repository, try to resolve the issue by deleting the index.lock file in the .git directory.
+Type in the shell, "rm -f .git/index.lock", and execute.
+Then repeat step 2 and see if the issue is resolved
+4. Now, push the committed changes from the local repository into the remote repository.
+Execute "git push origin 'whatever branch name'".
+5. The issue should be resolved

+How to delete a branch from local repository:

 # Notes:
 Main move commands are rotate robot and moveLinTrans.
 Main wait commands are wait for time, for distance or displacement traveled (you pick which quantity), and for angle traveled/for certain orientation passed.